The Six Stages Of Jesus’ Illegal Trial.

 The religious leaders had condemned Jesus to death on religious grounds, but only the Roman government could grant the death penalty.
 Thus, they took Jesus to Pilate, the Roman Governor, and accused Jesus of treason and rebellion, crimes for which the Roman government gave the death penalty.

-Pilate saw at once that Jesus was innocent, but he was afraid about the uproar being caused by the religious leaders.
+Pilate saw at once that Jesus was innocent, but he was afraid of the uproar being caused by the religious leaders.
 (See Luke 23:1-6 and John 18:28-38)

 Herod was eager to see Jesus do a miracle, but when Jesus remained silent, Herod wanted nothing to do with Him and sent Jesus back to Pilate.
 (See Luke 23:6-12)